vaultec81/docs/docs/index.md

 ### CLI

-Getting started as easy as `yarn add global mailscript`
+Getting started is as easy as `yarn add global mailscript`

 ### API